secriy/golire/README.md

-  completion  generate the autocompletion script for the specified shell help        Help about any command ping        Find all surviving hosts using ICMP message.
+  completion  generate the autocompletion script for the specified shell help        Help about any command ping        Find all surviving hosts using ICMP message. port        Scan all opened TCP or UDP ports.

 Flags:
   -h, --help           help for golire